jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

   (a) assaults, threatens, intimidates, or wilfully insults any person, being a member of the Disciplinary Tribunal, an officer of the Disciplinary Tribunal, or any witness, during that person's sitting or attendance in the Disciplinary Tribunal, or in going to or returning from the Disciplinary Tribunal; or
   (b) wilfully interrupts or obstructs the proceedings of the Disciplinary Tribunal or otherwise misbehaves in the Disciplinary Tribunal; or
   (c) wilfully and without lawful excuse disobeys any order or direction of the Disciplinary Tribunal in the course of the hearing of any proceedings.
-(2) A member of the Disciplinary Tribunal may order the exclusion from a sitting of the Disciplinary Tribunal of any person whose behaviour, in that member's opinion, constitutes an offence against subsection (1), whether or not that person is charged with the offence; and any member of the police may take such steps as are reasonably necessary to enforce such an exclusion.
+(2) A member of the Disciplinary Tribunal may order the exclusion from a sitting of the Disciplinary Tribunal of any person whose behaviour, in that member's opinion, constitutes an offence against subsection (1), whether or not that person is charged with the offence; and any constable may take such steps as are reasonably necessary to enforce such an exclusion.

 ### 252 Power of Disciplinary Tribunal to determine procedure
 Except as provided by this Act or by rules made under this Act, the Disciplinary Tribunal may determine its own procedure.